DevSkillsHQ/transaction-management-backend-level-1/README.md

 - **Document your decisions.** Extend this README.md with info about how to run your application along with any hints that will help us review your submission and better understand the decisions you made.

 ## How to submit your solution 📬
+1. Update the `apiUrl` (where your Backend runs) in [cypress.json](cypress.json).
-1. Update the [`build`](package.json#L5) and [`start`](package.json#L6) scripts in [package.json](package.json) that respectively build and run your application.
+2. Update the [`build`](package.json#L5) and [`start`](package.json#L6) scripts in [package.json](package.json) that respectively build and run your application.
-2. Commit and push your changes to a new branch called `implementation`.
+3. Commit and push your changes to a new branch called `implementation`.
 A new [GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions/quickstart) run will trigger automatically based on the [predefined pipeline](.github/workflows/tests.yml).
 The pipeline will run the `build` and `start` scripts from above to spin up your application and run the predefined Cypress tests against it.
-3. Make sure your latest build has successfully passed (you should see a green checkbox in GitHub).
+4. Make sure your latest build has successfully passed (you should see a green checkbox in GitHub).
-4. Create a Pull Request from `implementation`.
+5. Create a Pull Request from `implementation`.

 ## What to expect next 💡